Skip to content

 Candidates are required to lift the ladder lift simulator to the required height and lower it safely under control.
 The cradle is loaded with 15kg but including the weight of the equipment, the total is approximately 25kg.

-The trial will consist of five tests which are directly related to the tasks firefighters have to carry out.
+You will have to complete the exercises below which are directly related to the tasks firefighters have to carry out.

 LiftStandardFirefighting task this relates to: